pjlantz/findings/ArcherA7.md

-# Analysis of insufficient patch for a command injection in TP-Link Archer A7
+# Command injection in TP-Link Archer A7

 CVE-2020-10882 [1] was used to exploit the TP-Link Archer C7 in Pwn2Own 2019.
-This write-up provides details about the patch that was issued by TP-Link for this vulnerability and why it is insufficient for mitigating the command injection.
+This write-up provides details about the patch that was issued by TP-Link for this vulnerability and why it is insufficient as a remediation for the command injection.

 ## Details